VAV2021/mockobjects/using-mockito.md

     }
 ```

-Instead of calling `MockitoAnnotations.initMocks` you can
+You can use the MockitoJUnitRunner instead of
-add this annotation to the class:
+calling `MockitoAnnotations.initMocks`:
 ```java
 // @RunWith is so Mockito can process it's annotations.
 @Runwith(MockitoJUnitRunner.class)